Refugees and Immigrants: Their Experience and Contribution to Psychoanalysis in North America - Virtual Roundtable #4 (Live)

 The views and opinions expressed in this presentation are those of the presenter(s) and do not necessarily represent the official policy or position of the Austen Riggs Center.

-- 1.50 APAThe Austen Riggs Center, Inc. designates this live interactive webinar for 1.50 continuing education credit(s) (CE) for psychology.
+The Austen Riggs Center, Inc. designates this Webinar live for 1.50 continuing education credit(s) (CE) for psychology.
 The Austen Riggs Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Austen Riggs Center maintains responsibility for the program and its content.

 - 1.50 Contact Hours/ Participation